 Tourtes are Easter Cakes made with raised dough stuffed with soft sweet mizithra cheese and flavored with dill.

 Pihti: pork is primarily a Christmas dish.
 It is a mixture of pieces of meat and broth that comes from boiling the cleaned and singed (to burn the hair) pork head.
-Inside abundant spices (laurel, pepper, cumin) and of course lemon juice harmoniously complement each other.
+Inside abundant spices (laurel, pepper, cumin) and of course, lemon juice harmoniously complement each other.

 Chondros is a wedding food comprising coarsely chopped wheat with meat and tomato.
 It can be cooked with milk as a cream or even plain in water.
 Before serving it is drizzled with fried onion.
-It is also served at festivals of the island.
+It is also served at festivals on the island.

 Fish and seafood are plentiful, mainly of a species of squid (‘thrapsalo’), crabs, sea urchins and limpets, while the menoula fish, which looks like a sardine, is preserved pasto.
-The gastronomic identity of Karpathos is also exemplified by sparos, a type of the Mediterranean parrotfish, which is abundant only in the Karpathian Sea.
-It is worth trying as yiahni or grilled with plenty of ladolemono (lemon and olive-oil dressing).
+The gastronomic identity of Karpathos is also exemplified by sparos, a type of Mediterranean parrotfish, which is abundant only in the Karpathian Sea.
+It is worth trying as yiahni or grilled with plenty of ladolemono (lemon and olive oil dressing).